A influência de diferentes tipos de jejum no perfil lipídico em voluntários de um município do Rio Grande do Sul, Brasil

 LDL-c: low-density lipoprotein cholesterol; *p < 0.05, **p < 0.05 and ***p < 0.001 when comparing fasting and postprandial values obtained from the same individual (paired samples t-test).

-Regarding the women group, only a significant decrease in postprandial LDL-c concentration was observed in volunteers without hypercholesterolemia (t(14) = 3.172; < 0.05; Figure 4C) and in those women which do not receive any treatment for this metabolic condition (t(2) = 4.856; < 0.05; Figure 4D).
+Regarding the women group, only a significant decrease in postprandial LDL-c concentration was observed in volunteers without hypercholesterolemia (t(14) = 3.172; p < 0.05; Figure 4C) and in those women which do not receive any treatment for this metabolic condition (t(2) = 4.856; p < 0.05; Figure 4D).

 Finally, no significant differences were observed in fasting and postprandial HDL-c serum concentrations results in patients with or without hypercholesterolemia of both sexes evaluated and in those who did or did not take medication for this pathology (Figure 5).